openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-lvm/advanced-operations/lvm-resize.md

 description: This section talks about the advanced operations that can be performed in the OpenEBS Local Persistent Volumes (PV) backed by the LVM Storage.
 ---

-We can resize the volume by updating the PVC yaml to the desired size and apply it.
+We can resize the volume by updating the PVC yaml to the desired size and applying it.
 The LVM Driver will take care of expanding the volume via lvextend command using "-r" option which will resize the filesystem.

 :::note
 Online Volume Expansion for `Block` mode and `btrfs` Filesystem mode is supported only from **K8s 1.19+** version
 :::

-For resize, storageclass that provisions the pvc must support resize.
+For resize, storageclass that provisions the PVC must support resize.
 We should have allowVolumeExpansion as true in storageclass

 ```
 $ cat sc.yaml